Exus Blog Article

 Collections scripts help collectors convey a consistent, effective message no matter whom they’re communicating with.
-Customers occupy different phases during the collections process.
+Customers occupy different phases during the collection process.
 Each phase requires its own communications approach, and scripts ensure collectors deliver quality service and overcome obstacles unique to each stage.

 Before speaking with a customer, collectors can identify previous approaches and then decide how to move forward on a case-by-case basis.
 Scripts make this a more efficient process by outlining the best way to approach any debt collection scenario.

-Collectors are the front-line personnel responsible for day-to-day collections success.
+Collectors are the front-line personnel responsible for day-to-day collections' success.
 Personnel performance is essential to organizational health.
 But, personnel costs are the greatest expense for a department.

 That’s why incentives are so important.
 Managers must motivate personnel to maximize their time and efforts when at work.
 Done right, incentives supercharge performance and help departments retain top talent.

 Set specific goals for your collectors, and if they meet them within your conditions, reward them.
-Incentives can be monetary in the form of a raise, gift card or bonus.
-You can also incentivize your collectors with a nonmonetary reward such as extra vacation days, gifts or a better parking space.
+Incentives can be monetary in the form of a raise, gift card, or bonus.
+You can also incentivize your collectors with a nonmonetary reward such as extra vacation days, gifts, or a better parking space.